 - The technician locates the Storage Pod and slides it out of the rack.
 They open the Pod, locate the dead drive, confirm it is the failed drive using the serial number, replace the drive, and then close up the Pod.
-This typically takes 3-5 minutes.
+This typically takes three to five minutes.

 - Once the Pod is back in the rack, it is restarted.
 The replaced drive is then synced into its RAID array.
 This can take anywhere from a few hours to a couple of days depending on the size of the drive.
 During this time, the Pod remains in maintenance mode, meaning it is read-only.

-By the way, in a Backblaze Vault when a drive fails it will cause zero downtime for reading or writing even as the datacenter technican goes through the steps outlined above.
+By the way, in a Backblaze Vault, when a drive fails it will cause zero downtime for reading or writing even as the data center technician goes through the steps outlined above.
 This is one of the reasons for migrating from individual Storage Pods to the Backblaze Vault architecture.

 More HGST 8TB drives?

-There are many things to like about the HGST 8TB drives; the low power requirements, high storage capacity, and 5-year warranty lead the list.
-Currently the lowest price street price we’ve found is $547.99 on Amazon with some sites asking for as much as $795 for each drive.
-Using street prices, let’s compare the cost per GB of the HGST to the different drives we currently use most often:
+There are many things to like about the HGST 8TB drives: the low power requirements, high storage capacity, and five year warranty lead the list.
+Currently, the lowest street price we’ve found is $547.99 on Amazon with some sites asking for as much as $795 for each drive.
+Using street prices, let’s compare the cost per gigabyte of the HGST to the different drives we currently use most often: